 The castle is reputedly one of the most haunted in Great Britain.
 A number of apparitions are said to have been sighted here.
 These include:

-A headless drummer boy said to have been murdered during the Napoleonic Wars, who now wanders the battlements; the Woman in Red walks the Keep (pictured above courtesy of Michael Garlick); a Cavalier has been sighted in the grounds; World War II phantoms have been reported in the Underground Tunnels.
+A headless drummer boy said to have been murdered during the Napoleonic Wars, who now wanders the battlements; the Woman in Red walks the Keep (pictured above courtesy of Michael Garlick); a Cavalier has been sighted in the grounds as have a number of phantoms in "Royalist Garb"; a Roman soldier and a monk haunt the area of the Roman 'pharos'; World War II phantoms have been reported in the Underground Tunnels.
 Audible phenomena have been reported that include screams, cries and whispering voices; doors open and close on their own in various parts of the castle; and temperature drops have been reported.

 For further information, please visit:

-For further information, please read Haunted Castles of Britain and Ireland by Richard Jones; Haunted Britain by Antony D. Hippisley Coxe and Britain's Haunted Heritage by J.A.
+For further information, please read Haunted Castles of Britain and Ireland by Richard Jones; Haunted Britain by Antony D. Hippisley Coxe; Haunted Heritage by John Mason and Britain's Haunted Heritage by J.A.
 Brooks.